Introduction: VFD Digital Clock With Low Component Count.

 Step 4: Proveing the Design

 The first stage was to use an Arduino UNO or clone instead of a stand alone Atmega328p-pu, to reduce variables.
 I also used the software as published before making it UK friendly.
-To further reduce variables and also because I did not an AS1117 voltage regulator it was replaced with a resistor.
+To further reduce variables and also because I did not have an AS1117 voltage regulator it was replaced with a resistor.
 Using ohms law V/I=R and wanting to drop about 1.7, the tube filament takes 85mA so 1.7/0.085=20.
 The AS1117 was replaced temporarily with a 20ohm resistor.
 The prototype was built on breadboard.

 As I have already mentioned, uploading the code did not go well at first.
 Using the latest Arduino IDE resulted in a message 'wire send replaced by wire write' and the sketch would not compile.
 I edited the code replacing all reference to 'send' to 'write'.
 Trying to compile the code again resulted in a message 'wire receive replaced by wire read' and again the sketch would not compile so again I edited all references to 'receive' to 'read'.
 Now the sketch compiled but there were various warnings about the latest C++ version not allowing certain references and some lines equating to zero.
 Research showed that 'wire send' was replaced by 'wire write' on version 1.0 of the Arduino IDE so I went back to the original code and used version 0022 of the Arduino IDE.
 The sketch compiled and uploaded to the UNO with no problem.
 Of course, the original sketch was written about 2009 and the Arduino has progressed a lot since then.